Designing a Flow

 For example, "if your input equals a certain value, do action X; otherwise, do action Y." This makes your flows flexible and able to handle different situations automatically.

-Repeat actions in a controlled way:
+Repeat actions in a controlled way using the Loop flow component:

-While loop: Keep looping as long as a condition is true.
-Use End Loop to mark where the loop finishes.
+• While loop: Keep looping as long as a condition is true.

 Download File